eidsvold/1Z0-819-notes/README.md

 * Remember when dividing with integers, the decimal point is always removed (number is floored).
 E.g. if you divide ```-2 by 4``` on a calculator, you get ```-0.5```.
 When working with integers in Java, this results in ```0```.
 * The _String_ _lastIndexOf_ method searches backwards for the substring provided, returning the index of the first character in the substring.
 When providing a second argument, the search will start, backwards, at the index provided.
 * The _String_ _split_ method splits a string around matches of a given regular expression.
 The limit argument (a second argument) controls the number of times the pattern is applied and therefore affects the length of the resulting array.
 If the _limit_ is positive then the pattern will be applied at most _limit_ - 1 times, the array's length will be no greater than _limit_, and the array's last entry will contain all input beyond the last matched delimeter.
+* A local variable is different to a class-level field in that it's **not** automatically set to the default value of its type.
+Checking a local variable that hasn't been set results in a compile-time error.
+* The _String_ passed to the _LocalDateTime_ _parse_ method must represent a valid date-time and is parsed using _DateTimeFormatter.ISO_LOCAL_DATE_TIME_.
+A time component must be present in the _String_.

 ### 4. Using Operators and Decision Constructs

 * A _**switch** statement_ can only work with the following primitive data types: _byte_, _short_, _char_, and _int_.
 It also works with _enumerated types_, the _String_ class, and a few special classes that wrap certain primitive types: _Character_, _Byte_, _Short_ and _Integer_.
 * The _default_ label in a **switch** statement only matches an argument if all the other labels don't, **regardless of its position**.
 If a case block is returning a value, the switch statement exits when a case matches the argument.
 * The _break_ statement in a loop exits the construct right away, and the _continue_ statement skips to the next iteration of the construct.
+*

 ### 5. Working with Java Arrays